 Moore, Henry Spencer (1898 – 1986)

 For British critics such as Peter Fuller, Henry Moore’s work belongs within the longer-established national tradition of Romanticism, rather than the international contexts of modernism.
 Yet though the term’s exact application is a matter of complex critical debate, modernism remains an enduringly useful way of understanding Moore’s long and enormously influential career.
+Moore made regular visits to the British Museum, later admitting that ‘early Mexican carving formed my views of carving as much as anything I could do.’
+Dorothy Kosinski has suggested that for this young, working-class artist, the combination of modernism and non-Western art forms ‘implied freedom from the demands and structures of the academic tradition of classical and Renaissance art.'
 Moore’s name is often used to define the impact of modernism’s avant-garde, continental tendencies on English visual art between the wars.
 If the broader English public he reached as a war artist in World War II came at the expense of these tendencies, in the post-war years, Moore’s popularity in his native country served as a platform for reconnecting his work with an international art world, as his sculptures became almost obligatory features of city centres the world over.
 Subsequent critical and creative responses suggest that though Romanticism sheds light on Moore’s work, few other figures in any art form have projected modernist formal values – however toned down or idiosyncratically understood – to so large a public.
 Moore’s father was a miner who had worked his way up to the rank of pit deputy through self-education.
 On his insistence Moore initially trained as a schoolteacher, but, after service in the Great War, received an ex-serviceman’s grant to study first at Leeds College of Art, where a sculpture department was set up for him, and then a scholarship to the Royal College of Art, London.
 There, he read Roger Fry’s influential essay collection Vision and Design (1920), an emancipating, viewer-oriented approach to art which advocated a close study of form across artistic epochs.

-Moore made regular visits to the British Museum, later admitting that ‘early Mexican carving formed my views of carving as much as anything I could do.’
-Dorothy Kosinski has suggested that for this young, working-class artist, the combination of modernism and non-Western art forms ‘implied freedom from the demands and structures of the academic tradition of classical and Renaissance art.'

 In 1922 Moore visited Paris, the avant-garde capital of the world, to see Cézanne’s work first hand; he would continue to visit twice a year during the inter-war period.
 Sir William Rothenstein, the principal of the Royal College, and a mentor in the way his school art teacher Alice Gostick had been, gave Moore his first teaching job in 1924, and the security to begin making an impact on the London art scene.

 Moore’s first one-man exhibition at the Warren Gallery in 1928 was a success, with the purchase of work bringing the important financial and moral support of artists of the previous generation such as Jacob Epstein.
 Though Moore had still been struggling to resolve the contradictions between his diverse interests, a degree of resolution came with the brown Hornton stone Reclining Figure 1929; a modern take on a classic theme into which has variously been read the influence of Picasso’s 1918-23 period and the Mexican Chac-mool figure.
 For the critic Charles Harrison, this work was ‘Moore’s major contribution to the development of that moderate and vernacular modernism which characterizes the more advanced English sculpture of 1920s’ and reaches its most advanced development in his work – and that of his contemporary Barbara Hepworth – in the 1930s.
-Both were members of the Seven & Five Society, and later Unit One; two avant-garde artists’ groups which fostered variants of modernism with a British, or as Harrison puts it, ‘vernacular’ identity.
+Both were members of the Seven & Five Society and, later, Unit One.
+These were two avant-garde artists’ groups which fostered variants of modernism with a British, or as Harrison puts it, ‘vernacular’ identity.